 - Attendance and Snack

-- Enrichment Hour-health and fitness activities, character education, youth development
+- Enrichment Hour-health and fitness activities, character education, youth development and others

 - Field trips